-You may be moved to a different room after your procedure.
-You will need to lie flat in bed for a time.
-If your groin was used to insert the IABP, keep your leg on the same side straight.
-Do not move your leg, or get out of bed until your caregiver says it is OK.
-Caregivers will watch you closely for any problems.
-When caregivers see that you are OK, you may be taken to your hospital room.
+You will be taken to a room to rest.
+Do not get out of bed until your caregiver says it is okay.
+You will need to lie flat in bed for a few hours.
+If the catheter was inserted in your groin, keep your leg on that side straight.
+Do not move your leg.
+Caregivers will monitor you closely for any problems.
+When caregivers see that you are okay, you may be taken to your hospital room.
 The bandages used to cover your stitches keep the area clean and dry to help prevent infection.
-Caregivers will check blood flow to body areas such as your legs often.
-They may also remove the bandage soon after your procedure to check the IABP insertion area.
+Caregivers may remove the bandage soon after your procedure to check the area.

 Contact a caregiver if

 - You cannot make it to your procedure on time.

 - You get a cold or the flu.